SyedSalman007/Simon_Game/README.md

 </ul>

 # Demo
-Check out the live demo of the Simon Game here.
+Check out the live demo of the Simon Game <a href="https://syedsalman007.github.io/Simon_Game/">here</a>.

 # Contributions
 Contributions are welcome!
 If you'd like to improve the game or add new features, feel free to fork the repository and create a pull request.